Blupo/ColorPane/docs/contributing.md

 ## Code Contributions

 /// note
+Code contributions should target the [develop](https://github.com/Blupo/ColorPane/tree/develop) branch, unless they're critical fixes.
 ///

 If you have code you would like to contribute to ColorPane, please submit a pull request.
 ColorPane uses [Rojo](https://rojo.space) (version 7.4.1 as of this writing) for project management.
-When testing the plugin in Studio, serve `place.project.json` instead of the `default.project.json`.
-The plugin build folder will be located in ServerStorage.
+When testing the plugin in Studio, serve `workspace.project.json` instead of the `default.project.json`.
+There will be 3 build objects in ServerStorage:

+* CPTester, which is a debug plugin that provides direct access to the ColorPane API script from the Workspace
+* Companion, the Companion plugin
+* ColorPane, the ColorPane library

+## Donations

+If you like ColorPane, consider [donating](https://ko-fi.com/blupo)!